binarymax/heimdall/README.md

 		ENTRY: {
 			description:"Gets a specific To-Do Item",
 			params:{
-				id:edm.int64("The ID of the item entry to retrieve",true) },
+				id:datatypes.int64("The ID of the item entry to retrieve",true) },
 			fields:{
-				id:edm.int64("The ID of the item"),
+				id:datatypes.int64("The ID of the item"),
-				description:edm.string("The textual description of the item"),
+				description:datatypes.string("The textual description of the item"),
-				donedate:edm.datetime("The date/time when the item was marked as done, null otherwise"), createdate:edm.datetime("The date the item was entered into the system"), isdeleted:edm.boolean("True if the item has been removed from the list") },
+				donedate:datatypes.datetime("The date/time when the item was marked as done, null otherwise"), createdate:datatypes.datetime("The date the item was entered into the system"), isdeleted:datatypes.boolean("True if the item has been removed from the list") },
 			command:controller.Entry
 		},